iarellano/openapi2apigee-archetype/README.md

 Asuming you already have apigee edge account with two environmets test and prod and if you don't no problem, register for trial org at [apigee.com](https://apigee.com.)

-To create an api proxy with mock server for the petstore spec:
+To create an api proxy with mock server for the petstore spec, go to your project folder where you want to create your project, then in your console:
 ```bash
 mvn archetype:generate \
   -DarchetypeGroupId=com.github.iarellano \